truenas/documentation/content/Solutions/Integrations/Veeam.md

 ![VeeamXSeriesTestEnvironment](/images/Veeam/VeeamXSeriesTestEnv.png "X-Series Test Environment")

-Using a Scale-out Backup Repository, users can link multiple backup repositories (Extents) together to help with performance and load balancing across the various repositories.
+Using a Veeam scale-out backup repository, users can link multiple backup repositories (extents) together to help with performance and load balancing across the various repositories.
 In the topology above, the TrueNAS is broken across four LUNs to act as the scale-out extents.
 Both the FreeNAS datastore and the TrueNAS backup only used one 10GbE link when connecting to the VMware server pool.

+To use Veeam immutability [configure an S3 credential]({{< relref "CreatingCloudSyncTasks.md" >}}) and create a cloud sync task.

 {{< hint type=note >}}
-Scale-out Backup Repository is only available in Veeam Backup & Replication 9.5 Enterprise and Enterprise Plus editions.
+A [scale-out backup repository](https://helpcenter.veeam.com/docs/backup/vsphere/backup_repository_sobr.html?ver=120) is included in the Veeam Universal license.
 {{< /hint >}}

 **Results**

-Testing in this configuration with a backup server and backup proxy, Windows Server 2019 Standard VMs, yielded excellent results with the TrueNAS R-Series platform. iXsystems reference numbers can be seen below.
+Testing in this configuration with a backup server and backup proxy, Windows Server 2019 Standard VMs, yielded excellent results with the TrueNAS R-Series platform. iXsystems reference numbers are detailed below.
-These were achieved with just a single Veeam Backup Server and a Veeam Backup Proxy Server.
+These were achieved with just a single Veeam backup server and a Veeam backup proxy server.
-For more demanding workloads, results can be scaled by adding more VMs to act as the Veeam Backup Proxy.
+For more demanding workloads, scale results by adding more VMs to act as the Veeam backup proxy.
+{{< truetable >}}
 | Test | Time Limit | TrueNAS Time |
 |------|------------|--------------|
 | Full Backup | 30:00 Minutes | 27:41 Minutes |
 | Full Restore | 25:00 Minutes | 16:48 Minutes |
 | Synthetic Full Backup | 50:00 Minutes | 37:18 Minutes |
+{{< /truetable >}}